 Scents of eucalyptus and sycamore permeated the warm Southern California air.
-Fine brown dust particles kicked off of Martin’s paws, showering the lazy blue bellied lizards occupying the hot rocks bordering the trail.
-Our mid Sunday’s trek down the mountainside to Wiley’s for corn nuts and a Dr. Pepper had no reason to be different than any other, except for the blinking blue lights on top of the animal control trucks at the paths end.
+The fine brown dust particles kicking off of Martin’s paws showered the lazy blue bellied lizards occupying the hot rocks along the trail.
+Our mid Sunday’s trek down the mountainside to Wiley’s for corn nuts and Dr. Pepper had no reason to be different than any other, EXCEPT for the blinking blue lights on top of an animal control truck at the paths end.

-Approaching the commotion, my heart went out to a limp bear lying on the concrete next industrial trash container.
-Martin and I watched the men lifting and stuffing the young brown bear into a cylindrical tube mounted on a trailer parked nearby.
-Martin’s ears began to lay back accompanying a low growl.
-I helped calm him down with a pet to his head until the loading scene played out.
+Approaching the commotion, my heart went out to a limp bear lying on the concrete next to a large industrial trash container.
+Martin and I watched the men lifting and stuffing the young brown bear into a cylindrical tube mounted on a trailer behind the truck.
+Martin’s ears began to lay back accompanying his low growl.
+I helped calm him down, placing my hand gently on his head and holding his collar as the loading scene played out.

 In that moment, I felt the sudden and strong presence of my Grandfather and with one deep breath I imagined…….

 The Forestry Service truck tows young Zachary’s tranquilized body away, eastward down the 210 freeway.
 The adolescent bear, now twice tagged as dangerous to humans, is beginning his transport to a testing center near Yellowstone National Park.